GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 height="640" %}

-Instead of using shadows to create depth and draw an element forward, you may want to use light in the element’s background-color to draw it forward.
-This is because shadows won’t be as effective on a dark background.
+Instead of using shadows to create depth and draw an element forward, you may want to use light in the element's background-color to draw it forward.
+This is because shadows won't be as effective on a dark background.

 <figure>
   {% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/ZiasjYiaPFmJJOkxJBce.mp4",